-What You Need to Know About Electric Scooter Lawsuits
+What You Need to Know About Bird Scooter Lawsuits

-If you suffered injuries caused in the ways described in the class-action lawsuit filed against these companies:
+If you suffered injuries caused in the ways described in the class-action lawsuit filed against these bird scooter companies:

-- You are automatically included in the class action.
+- You are automatically included in the bird scooter class action.
 You do not need to join the class.

-- Once a class in a class-action lawsuit is certified and a settlement is proposed, notices are sent to all identifiable class members.
+- Once a class in a bird scooter lawsuit is certified and a settlement is proposed, notices are sent to all identifiable class members.
 Notices also appear in various media outlets including newspapers, websites, television, radio, and magazines.

-- As a member of the class-action lawsuit, you are entitled to a percentage of damages if the defendant(s) settles or loses at trial.
+- As a member of the class-action bird scooter lawsuit, you are entitled to a percentage of damages if the defendant(s) settles or loses at trial.

 - When many victims are likely to emerge, making it difficult to identify and contact all the injured parties, a fund is created and made available to individuals who can prove the defendant’s actions injured them.